Second Chechen War: Other issues

-Georgian Pankisi crisis
+Kodori crisis and Pankisi Gorge crisis

-Russian officials have accused the bordering republic of Georgia of allowing Chechen separatists to operate on Georgian territory and permitting the flow of militants and materiel across the Georgian border with Russia.
-In February 2002, the United States began offering assistance to Georgia in combating "criminal elements" as well as alleged Arab mujahideen activity in Pankisi Gorge as part of the War on Terrorism.
-Without resistance, Georgian troops have detained an Arab man and six criminals, and declared the region under control.
-In August 2002, Georgia accused Russia of a series of secret air strikes on purported separatists havens in the Pankisi Gorge in which a Georgian civilian was reported killed.

-On 8 October 2001, a UNOMIG helicopter was shot down in Georgia in Kodori Valley gorge near Abkhazia, amid fighting between Chechens and Abkhazians, killing nine including five UN observers.
-Georgia denied having troops in the area, and the suspicion fell on the armed group headed by Chechen warlord Ruslan Gelayev, who was speculated to have been hired by the Georgian government to wage proxy war against separatist Abkhazia.
+On 8 October 2001, a UNOMIG helicopter was shot down in Georgia in Kodori Valley gorge near Abkhazia, amid fighting between Chechens and Abkhazians, killing nine, including five UN observers.
+Georgia denied having troops in the area, and the suspicion fell on the armed group headed by Chechen warlord Gelayev, who was speculated to have been hired by the Georgian government to wage proxy war against separatist Abkhazia.

+Russian officials accused neighbouring Georgia of allowing Chechen separatists to operate on Georgian territory and permitting the flow of militants and materiel across the border.
+In February 2002, the United States began offering assistance to Georgia to combat "criminal elements" and jihadist activity in the Pankisi Gorge as part of the War on Terrorism.

+In August 2002, Georgia accused Russia of a series of secret air strikes on purported separatist havens in the Pankisi Gorge in which a Georgian civilian was reported killed.

+In late August 2002, Georgia deployed more than 1,000 troops to the gorge.
+The troops detained an Arab man and six criminals, and on 2 September, President Shevardnadze declared the region under control.

 On 2 March 2004, following a number of cross-border raids from Georgia into Chechnya, Ingushetia, and Dagestan, Gelayev was killed in a clash with Russian border guards while trying to get back from Dagestan into Georgia.

 Unilateral ceasefire of 2005

-On 2 February 2005, Chechen separatist president Aslan Maskhadov issued a call for a ceasefire lasting until at least 22 February (the day preceding the anniversary of Stalin's deportation of the Chechen population).
+On 2 February 2005, Chechen separatist president Maskhadov issued a call for a ceasefire lasting until at least 22 February (the day preceding the anniversary of Stalin's deportation of the Chechen population).
 The call was issued through a separatist website and addressed to President Putin, described as a gesture of goodwill.
 On 8 March 2005, Maskhadov was killed in an operation by Russian security forces in the Chechen community of Tolstoy-Yurt, northeast of Grozny.

 Shortly following Maskhadov's death, the Chechen separatist council announced that Abdul-Khalim Sadulayev had assumed the leadership, a move that was quickly endorsed by Shamil Basayev (Basayev himself died in July 2006).
 On 2 February 2006, Sadulayev made large-scale changes in his government, ordering all its members to move into Chechen territory.
 Among other things, he removed First Vice-Premier Akhmed Zakayev from his post (although later Zakayev was appointed a Foreign Minister).
 Sadulayev was killed in June 2006, after which he was succeeded as the separatist leader by the veteran terrorist commander Doku Umarov.